muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 ```

 If the node is not required to submit any proof than it will simply broadcast the `PotentialAmnesiaEvidence` .

-In either case, in a network where each node has n peers, if n is high enough to easily overcome network problems such as dropout than it should be sufficient that peers only broadcast once per `Amnesia trial period` + `Gossip safety margin` as long as `AmnesiaEvidence` has not yet been committed on the chain.

-If a node does not have sufficient peers then it may proportionally send more messages at an appropriate interval.

 When a node has successfully validated `PotentialAmnesiaEvidence` it timestamps it and refuses to receive the same form of `PotentialAmnesiaEvidence`.
 If a node receives `AmnesiaEvidence` it checks it against any current `AmnesiaEvidence` it might have and if so merges the two by adding the proofs, if it doesn't have it yet it run's `Verify()` and stores it.